Defensive spectrum: Historical shifts

 However, by the 1920s and 1930s, the defensive spectrum began to shift.
 Double plays were steadily becoming more common, increasing the defensive responsibilities of the second baseman.
 Offense correspondingly became more important at third base.
 One of the new breed of third basemen was Harlond Clift of the St. Louis Browns, who became the first third baseman to hit 30 home runs.
 By 1945, second base was firmly established as a more important position defensively than third base.

-More recently, due in part to increasing numbers of strikeouts and use of infield shifts, teams have become increasingly willing to move players to more difficult positions (rightward along the spectrum).
+In the early 2020s, due in part to increasing numbers of strikeouts and use of infield shifts, teams have become increasingly willing to move players to more difficult positions (rightward along the spectrum).
 Players such as Ryan McMahon, Max Muncy, Travis Shaw, and Mike Moustakas have transitioned, either permanently or temporarily, from third base to second base as part of a trend of physically larger athletes being placed at the latter position.